Measuring Biogenic Carbon Content through ASTM D6866

 For solid recovered fuels and CO2, ASTM D6866 measures the biogenic carbon content – the amount of biomass-derived carbon in the material as compared to its total carbon content.

 ASTM D6866 was first adopted in 2004.
 Revisions have been made since then.
-Some protocols or official reports may refer to this standard as ASTM D6866-04, ASTM D6866-04a, ASTM D6866-05, ASTM D6866-06, ASTM D6866-06a, ASTM D6866-10, ASTM D6866-11, ASTM D6866-12, ASTM D6866-16, ASTM D6866-18, ASTM D6866-20 or ASTM D6866-21.
-The current active version of the standard is ASTM D6866-22 effective March 2022.
+Some protocols or official reports may refer to this standard as ASTM D6866-04, ASTM D6866-04a, ASTM D6866-05, ASTM D6866-06, ASTM D6866-06a, ASTM D6866-10, ASTM D6866-11, ASTM D6866-12, ASTM D6866-16, ASTM D6866-18, ASTM D6866-20, ASTM D6866-21 or ASTM D6866-22.
+The current active version of the standard is ASTM D6866-24 effective February 2024.

 The ASTM D6866 working standard was completed in 2004 and is now cited in Federal Law (7 CFR part 2902).
 It is used for designating manufactured items for inclusion in the federal government’s preferred procurement list.
 This standard was written at the request of the USDA to satisfy legislation requiring federal agencies to prefer procurement of products with the greatest amount of renewable biomass (vs. plastic or other fossil components) in their products (per the 2002 Farm Bill).
 A standardized method was needed to verify manufacturers’ claims of biobased content.
 Radiocarbon dating was directly applicable but was an unregulated industry.
 The USDA needed standardization of the techniques and reporting for the purposes of inclusion in regulatory policy.